jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 The roles will be created as part of creating a codepipeline.
 Please take note that the role used by codebulid requires permission to access to a number of AWS resources such as S3.

+## What exactly we wil be doing

+We'll need to do the followings;

+1. Create AWS CodeCommit repo
+2. Create a Codepipeline
+3. Integrate CloudGuard to protect the serverless app at build stage
+4. Observe that any change in the codecommit repo will trigger the pipeline, and in the build stage, CloudGuard will be enabled and integrated to the serverless application
+5. Verify that Proact and FSP for the serverless application are enabled on the CloudGuard console.

 ## Create a CodeCommit Repository
 First you'll need to create a Codecommit on AWS.
 You can do it on AWS web console or you can just execute the following command.